excon/excon/README.md

 end
 ```

-If you prefer to label each event with something other than "excon," you may specify
+If you prefer to label each event with a namespace other than "excon," you may specify
 an alternate name in the constructor:

 ```ruby